 As symptoms and signs of pancreatic cancer can be hard to recognise, pancreatic cancer has often spread to other parts of the body (advanced) by the time it is diagnosed.
 In this circumstance the cancer can unfortunately not be cured, but intention is to control it and improve or maintain quality of life and longevity.
 Treatments for advanced pancreatic cancer may include chemotherapy, radiation therapy, stents or bypass surgery, a clinical trial drug treatment and palliative care.

-Palliative care is often provided alongside other cancer treatments with the focus to support you to live as fully and well as possible.
+Supportive care also known as palliative care is often provided alongside other cancer treatments with the focus to support you to live as fully and well as possible.
 A palliative approach to care promotes you to feel well, minimise and manage symptoms from both the cancer and treatments, as well as support your emotional, social, spiritual and psychological (holistic) needs given the diagnosis of a serious illness.
 Palliative care support may be recommended to you by one of your care team members at any time from diagnosis and PanKind encourages you to talk to your doctor about palliative care early after you are diagnosed with pancreatic cancer.
 Palliative care services may also occur outside of the hospital which can be very beneficial in supporting you in remaining as well as you can be, independently.
 The palliative care team are also very important in supporting people at their end of life and help to ensure those in the final stages of pancreatic cancer and their families are as comfortable as possible.